Twangville

 While this year’s Newport Folk Festival included lots of new acts, it also included those who are dependably brilliant artists for years.
 Jason Isbell is almost single-handedly elevating country/Americana music to new heights.
 Sturgill Simpson has brought unabashedly thoughtful country to the discerning listener.
 Jenny Lewis has a long history of critical acclaim including her […]

-Filed Under: Americana, Country, Newport Folk Festival, Pop, Reviews, Rock Tagged With: David Crosby, Jason Isbell, jenny lewis, Mumford and Sons, Sturgill Simpson
+Filed Under: Americana, Country, Newport Folk Festival, Pop, Reviews, Rock Tagged With: David Crosby, Jason Isbell, Jenny Lewis, Mumford and Sons, Sturgill Simpson

 Next Page »